 I Fight for Reform

 Some politicians tend to forget who they work for.
-I often introduce myself to voters by saying, "I work for you".
-Sometimes they seem mildly shocked by my pronouncement.
+I often introduce myself by saying, "I work for you".
+Sometimes folks seem mildly shocked by my pronouncement.
 In my view, my statement should be the norm.
 When campaigning I asked voters to "Hire me" and if they aren't happy with my performance they should "Fire me".
-I believe that's the way all those elected to office should be treated.
+I believe that's the way all those elected to public service should be treated.

 Here's my promise -- I've been elected to the State House to join the fight for reform and make state government efficient and effective.

-I pledge to work closely with those who desire to reform state government, spend wisely and limit taxation.
+I pledge to continue to work closely with those who desire to reform state government, spend wisely and limit taxation.
 I reject those who are self-serving and not well intended.

 It is a privilege to serve and this is my pledge regarding major issues...